zachmolony/zach-coin/README.md

 # zach-coin

-Creating a blockchain using python
+Creating a blockchain in object oriented python